AlvaroGI/buffering-1G1B/README.md

 Here, we have three blocks of code:

- 1. Simulation of the 1G1B system.
+ 1. __SIMULATION__:
      1.1.
 When the probability of successful purification ($p$) is constant, we simulate the Markov Chain corresponding to the 1G1B system.
 Our functions can calculate many samples of the evolution of the state of the system over time.
 After collecting the samples, we can calculate the fidelity, average fidelity, and standard error, and we can plot all those quantities.
      1.2.
 We also simulate the system when the success probability ($p$) is fidelity-dependent (i.e., time-dependent).
 In this case, each sample directly computes the fidelity over time, since this cannot be done anymore in post-processing.

+ 2. __RESULTS__: We provide the code used to obtain the results (plots and claims) from our manuscript.

- 2. Analysis of bilocal Clifford protocols.
-We analyze the jump functions of all bilocal Clifford protocols using the code from Jansen et al. [1].
+ 3. __BILOCAL CLIFFORD PROTOCOLS__: We analyze the jump functions of all bilocal Clifford protocols using the code from Jansen et al. [1].
 We label the pieces of code that are from [1].

- 3. We provide the code used to obtain the results (plots and claims) from our manuscript.

 [1] Sarah Jansen, Kenneth Goodenough, Sébastian de Bone, Dion Gijswijt, and David Elkouss.
 Enumerating all bilocal Clifford distillation protocols through symmetry reduction.
 Quantum 6 (2022), 715.